 Build is taking too long or seems frozen

-- Your project name
+- Your project ID

-- The version number shown in your chat history (e.g. "Version 174")
+- The version number shown in your chat history

 - The exact error message you saw